Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks

-Empirical work has shown that living mycelia generate measurable electrical responses to the physical and chemical environment and can support biohybrid actuation~\cite{Mishra2024MyceliumBiohybridRobots, GandiaAdamatzky2024FungalSkin, Phillips2023MoistureResponse}.
-These data are usually reported as qualitative correlations between an input stimulus and the voltage patterns.
-Complex information such as stimulus location, intensity, duration, or simultaneous stimuli from the bioelectric signal remains unresolved~\cite{Adamatzky2022FungalElectronics, Buffi2025ExternalStimuli, Buffi2025ElectricalSignalingFungi}.
-Quantitative applications of fungal electrophysiology (sensing, robotics, computation) therefore require a robust, integrative architecture that preserves metabolic activity, standardizes electrode coupling, and yields signals sufficiently stable for calibration.
+The biological convergence has motivated the use of living mycelia as electrophysiological sensors.
+Empirical work has shown that living mycelia generate measurable electrical responses to the physical and chemical stimuli and can support biohybrid actuation~\cite{Mishra2024MyceliumBiohybridRobots, GandiaAdamatzky2024FungalSkin, Phillips2023MoistureResponse}.
+However, most studies report these signals as qualitative correlations between an applied stimulus and a voltage pattern.
+Decoding complex information such as stimulus location, intensity, duration, or simultaneous inputs, from the bioelectrical signal remains unresolved~\cite{Adamatzky2022FungalElectronics, Buffi2025ExternalStimuli, Buffi2025ElectricalSignalingFungi}.
+Quantitative applications in sensing, robotics, and neural-inspired computation require a robust, integrative architecture that sustains metabolic activity, standardizes electrode coupling, and produces signals sufficiently stable for calibration.